 - What are the skills that employers look for today?

 - Where can we go for more career information and advice?

-Download the parents talking career choices booklet to find answers to these questions.
+Download the parents talking career choices booklet, published by the Department of Education, to find answers to these questions.